What to expect after Glaucoma surgery?

 Introduction

-Aftercare routines
+Aftercare Routines

-• Regularly using prescribed eye drops
+• Regular use of prescribed eye drops

 • Avoiding strenuous activities